Wangggym/check_fliter_available/README.md

 ## How to Use

+1. Enter your OpenAI API key in the provided input field.
-1. Enter a curl command in the provided textarea.
+2. Enter a curl command in the provided textarea.
-2. Click "Parse and Send" to extract parameters and headers, and automatically send the request.
+3. Click "Parse and Send" to extract parameters and headers, and automatically send the request.
-3. View the results in the expandable "Results" section.
+4. View the results in the expandable "Results" section.
-4. Select specific content from the results for AI analysis by clicking on the lines you want to include.
+5. Select specific content from the results for AI analysis by clicking on the lines you want to include.
-5. Enter your OpenAI API key, fields to validate, and validation codes.
+6. Enter the field to validate and validation codes.
-6. Click "Start AI Analysis" to generate a comparison function and perform validation tests.
+7. Click "Generate AI Filter" to create a comparison function based on the selected content.
+8. Once the filter is generated, click "Execute Comparison" to perform validation tests.
-7. View the validation results in the table at the bottom of the page.
+9. View the validation results in the table at the bottom of the page.

 ## Requirements